-In addition to following the General Submission Guidelines set forth above, Hot Topic proposals should include an explanation of
+In addition to adhering to the General Submission Guidelines mentioned above, Hot Topic proposals should include:

-- (1) why the topic is "hot" and - (2) why it was not possible to make the proposal in one of the other program categories with an earlier deadline.
+- An explanation of why the topic is considered "hot." - Why was it not possible to submit the proposal in one of the other program categories with an earlier deadline.